NOWA: Null-space Optical Watermark for Invisible Capture Fingerprinting and Tamper Localization: Method

-In computational imaging, the measurement process in~\eqref{eq:forward_model_conv} can be modeled as where $\mathbf{A}_\phi$ encodes the optical forward model determined by phase mask and aperture parameters $\phi$.
-Due to diffraction and sampling limits, $\mathbf{A}_\phi$ is ill-conditioned, meaning that only part of the signal is observable, while information in its null space,
+The measurement process in~\eqref{eq:forward_model_conv} can be modeled as where $\mathbf{A}_\phi$ encodes the optical forward model determined by phase mask and aperture parameters $\phi$.
+Due to diffraction and sampling limits, $\mathbf{A}_\phi$ is ill-conditioned, meaning that only part of the signal is observable, while information in its null space, { }